Inc. Magazine Unveils 36th Annual List of America’s Fastest-Growing Pr

-This week, Inc. magazine ranked Simpli.fi, the programmatic platform built for local advertising, NO. 1352 on its 36th annual Inc. 5000, the most prestigious ranking of the nation's fastest-growing private companies.
+– Inc. magazine ranked Altaworx NO. 1143 on its 36th annual Inc. 5000, the most prestigious ranking of the nation's fastest-growing private companies.
 The list represents a unique look at the most successful companies within the American economy’s most dynamic segment— its independent small and midsized businesses.
 Companies such as Microsoft, Dell, Domino’s Pizza, Pandora, Timberland, LinkedIn, Yelp, Zillow, and many other well-known names gained their first national exposure as honorees of the Inc. 5000.

-“Simpli.fi is honored to be recognized for the second year running as a member of the Inc. 5000,” said Frost Prioleau, CEO of Simpli.fi.
-“As the programmatic industry matures, it becomes increasingly more important for advertisers to reach their buyers across channels and locations and to attribute the success of their campaigns.
-Simpli.fi’s mobile advertising solutions have been hugely important to our growth and allow us to combine highly accurate targeting with pronounced scalability and industry-leading attribution so our clients can achieve their goals.”
+“Altaworx is honored to be named on the Inc. 5000 list for 2017” said Altaworx’s CEO, Rickie Richey.
+“To be included in this list is a significant achievement for Altaworx and we couldn’t be more thrilled to be among the many well-known growing companies such as LinkedIn, Microsoft and Yelp.
+We believe that our steady, consistent growth over the years – reaching a 366% three-year growth rate from 2013 to 2016 –is a direct result of our ability to adapt in today’s ever-changing telecommunications market coupled with our capacity to look at our clients business and find ways to have a measurable positive impact.”

 The 2017 Inc. 5000, unveiled online at Inc.com and with the top 500 companies featured in the September issue of Inc. (available on newsstands August 16) is the most competitive crop in the list’s history.
 The average company on the list achieved a mind-boggling three-year average growth of 481%.
 The Inc. 5000’s aggregate revenue is $206 billion, and the companies on the list collectively generated 619,500 jobs over the past three years.
 Complete results of the Inc. 5000, including company profiles and an interactive database that can be sorted by industry, region, and other criteria, can be found at http://www.inc.com/inc5000.